How Maritime Law Combats Crime, Ensures Security at Sea

 One of the primary functions of maritime law is to combat criminal activities.
 For instance, piracy is a maritime crime that has been a persistent problem in many parts of the world, particularly in high-traffic areas like the Gulf of Aden and the Malacca Strait.

 The United Nations Convention on the Law of the Sea (UNCLOS), a widely adopted international treaty governing maritime activities, provides a legislative framework to combat piracy and other forms of maritime crime.
-The treaty grants coastal states the authority to take necessary measures to prevent and suppress piracy within their territorial waters, and encourages international cooperation in countering piracy on the high seas.
-In addition, UNCLOS outlines protocols for the arrest and prosecution of pirates, as well as the safe and humane treatment of those captured.
+The treaty grants coastal states the authority to take necessary measures to prevent and suppress piracy within their territorial waters.

 Regulating Transportation of Hazardous Materials